-COMMITTEE NAME MAIN RESPONSIBILITIES COMMITTEE MEMBERS AUDIT & ACCOUNTING(1) Statutory committee > Identifying and addressing flaws in the business management of the Company > Review and approve interested party transactions; determine criteria for classification and approval of interested party transactions > Establishing whistleblower procedures > Overseeing the Company's internal audit system and the performance of its internal auditor > Appointment, compensation, oversight and scope of work assessment of the Company's independent accounting firm > Monitoring ICL's financial statements and the effectiveness of its internal controls > Ensure the Company's compliance with legal and regulatory requirements and adherence to corporate governance best practices > Overseeing ICL's risk management, including monitoring the activities to manage and mitigate the identified risks Dafna Gruber (Chair) Dr. Miriam Haran Lior Reitblatt Gadi Lesin HUMAN RESOURCES & COMPENSATION(2) Statutory committee > Recommending to the Board of Directors a policy governing the compensation of officers and directors based on specific criteria > Recommending to the Board of Directors, from time to time, updates to such compensation policy > Reviewing the implementation of such compensation policy > Deciding whether to approve transactions with respect to terms of office and employment of officers and directors (which require approval by the compensation committee under the Israeli Companies Law) > Approving, under certain circumstances, an exemption from shareholder approval of the terms of a candidate for chief executive officer (who meets certain non-affiliation criteria, in accordance with the provisions of the Israeli Companies Law) > Overseeing the Company's bonus and equity plans > Overseeing evaluation of top management and employees > Overseeing succession planning Dr. Miriam Haran (Chair) Dafna Gruber Lior Reitblatt CLIMATE, SUSTAINABILITY & COMMUNITY RELATIONS(3) Not statutory committee, advisory only > Overseeing ICL's climate, sustainability, safety, environment and water management related risks and opportunities, targets, policies and programs > Overseeing ICL's community outreach programs, public relations and advocacy > Overseeing diversity and inclusion aspects in the Company Dr. Miriam Haran (Chair, Environmental Expert) Reem Aminoach Sagi Kabla Gadi Lesin FINANCING COMMITTEE(4) Not statutory committee, advisory only > Overseeing ICL's financing and equity management and operations, including loans, equity offerings, hedging, debt and other financing vehicles Sagi Kabla (Chair) Aviad Kaufman Avisar Paz Dafna Gruber
+COMMITTEE NAME MAIN RESPONSIBILITIES COMMITTEE MEMBERS AUDIT &amp; ACCOUNTING(a) Statutory committee &gt; Identifying and addressing flaws in the business management of the Company &gt; Review and approve inter-related party transactions, determine criteria for classification and approval of inter-related party transactions &gt; Establishing whistleblower procedures &gt; Overseeing the Company's internal audit system and the performance of its internal auditor &gt; Appointment, compensation, oversight and scope of work assessment of the Company's independent accounting firm &gt; Monitoring ICL's financial statements and the effectiveness of its internal controls &gt; Ensure the Company's compliance with legal and regulatory requirements and adherence to corporate governance best practices &gt; Overseeing ICL's risk management, including monitoring the activities to manage and mitigate the identified risks Orna Gruber (Chair) Dr. Miriam Horan Lior Reitblatt Gadi Lesin HUMAN RESOURCES &amp; COMPENSATION(a) Statutory committee &gt; Recommending to the Board of Directors a policy governing the compensation of officers and directors based on specific criteria &gt; Recommending to the Board of Directors, from time to time, updates to compensation practices &gt; Reviewing the implementation of such compensation policy &gt; Deciding whether to approve transactions with respect to terms of office and employment of officers and directors (which require approval by the compensation committee under the Israeli Companies Law) &gt; Approving, under certain circumstances, an exemption from shareholder approval of the terms of a candidate for chief executive officer (who meets certain non-affiliation criteria, in accordance with the provisions of the Israeli Companies Law) &gt; Overseeing the Company's bonus and equity plans &gt; Overseeing evaluation of top management and employees &gt; Overseeing succession planning Dr. Miriam Horan (Chair) Dafna Gruber Lior Reitblatt CLIMATE, SUSTAINABILITY &amp; COMMUNITY RELATIONS(a) Not statutory committee, advisory only &gt; Overseeing ICL's climate, sustainability, safety, environment and water management related risks, opportunities, targets, policies and programs &gt; Overseeing ICL's community outreach programs, public relations and advocacy &gt; Overseeing diversity and inclusion aspects in the Company Dr. Miriam Horan (Chair, Environmental Excellence) Yoram Aminsoach Sagi Kobia Gadi Lesin FINANCING COMMITTEE(a) Not statutory committee, advisory only &gt; Overseeing ICL's financing and equity management and operations, including loans, equity offerings, hedging, debt and other financing vehicles Sagi Kobia (Chair) Aviad Kaufman Avigar Paz Dafna Gruber